neurobioinfo/Ensemblux/README.md

 This project is licensed under the MIT License.

 #### Acknowledgement
-The Ensemblex pipeline was produced for projects funded by the Canadian Institute of Health Research and Michael J. Fox Foundation.
+The Ensemblex pipeline was produced for projects funded by the Canadian Institute of Health Research and Michael J. Fox Foundation Parkinson's Progression Markers Initiative (MJFF PPMI) in collaboration with The Neuro's Early Drug Discovery Unit (EDDU), McGill University.
 It is written by [Michael Fiorini](https://github.com/fiorini9) and [Saeid Amiri](https://github.com/saeidamiri1) with supervision from [Rhalena Thomas](https://github.com/RhalenaThomas) and Sali Farhan at the Montreal Neurological Institute-Hospital.
-Copyright belongs [MNI BIOINFO CORE](https://github.com/neurobioinfo).
+Copyright belongs MNI BIOINFO CORE.

 **[⬆ back to top](#contents)**